-Prior to their enrollment, all new students who plan to attend Walters State Community College are required to attend a "New Student Orientation" program on the main campus or a branch campus, or complete the online version of "New Student Orientation."
+Prior to their enrollment, all new students who plan to attend Walters State Community College are required to either attend a "new student orientation" program at one of the campuses or complete the on-line version.
 During these sessions, pertinent information is presented regarding Walters State's academic programs and other student services that are available.
 "New Student Orientation" also introduces participants to the advising and registration processes.
 Students meet with an advisor in their area of study for the purpose of determining the appropriate classes needed for the upcoming semester.
 Then, students are allowed to register through Walters State's STAR\NET, the web-based registration system.